Solar-network/docs/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 ![Arduino Flash 2](./assets/reacting-to-data-on-the-blockchain/3-arduino-flash-2.png)

 After the sketch is flashed to your board, you should get a response in the serial monitor.
-This is what it will look like when your TX has been found on the Swipechain blockchain.
+This is what it will look like when your TX has been found on the Solar blockchain.
 Your ESP32 should also be blinking!

 ![Arduino Success](./assets/reacting-to-data-on-the-blockchain/3-arduino-success.png)